 Welcome to our information page about online instruction at Bishop Montgomery High School.
-The COVID-19 global pandemic has created an unprecedented time in education and, as we navigate the 2020-21 school year, and primarily our Fall 2020 semester, we remain grateful for the support of our BMHS families, faculty and alumni.
+The COVID-19 global pandemic has created an unprecedented time in education and, as we navigate the 2020-21 school year, we remain grateful for the support of our BMHS families, faculty and alumni.
 We also remain committed to providing an exceptional education rooted in spiritual formation, academic excellence, and social development for all of our students.
 Whether on campus or online, supporting and nurturing our students' growth, development and well-being is at the core of everything we do.

 At right, you will find information that has been shared with our school community from both our administration and the Archdiocese of Los Angeles.
 Below you will find information about Bishop Montgomery's mission and goals for online learning from our principal, Dr. Jim Garza, as well as details about our distance learning model and school operations.
 We will continue to post updates and information as it becomes available.